somrat350/somrat350/README.md

 ---

 ## 👨‍💻 About Me
-I’m a passionate Full Stack Web Developer who loves creating modern, clean and user-friendly web applications.
+I’m a passionate Full Stack Web Developer focused on building modern, clean, and user-friendly web applications.
+I have a strong foundation in Next.js and I’m currently learning its advanced concepts to create scalable and high-performance solutions.

-I enjoy exploring new tools and improving my development workflow.
+I enjoy exploring new tools, improving my workflow, and continuously learning to stay aligned with modern web technologies.

 ---